AnmolS99/Huffman/README.md

 # Huffman
-Huffman encoder and Huffman decoder
+Huffman decoder (and soon Huffman encoder also!)